 - Natural market shifts

 Average Collision Coverage Rates

 The next graph illustrates average collision car insurance rates in Washington state from 2012 to 2019.
 During the period, Washington residents paid less for collision coverage than the US average.
 However, prices have still either gone up or stayed relatively the same year to year.
 A likely cause for this could be inflation.

 Average Comprehensive Coverage Rates

-Below is a graph that shows average Washington comprehensive auto insurance rates from 2012 to 2019.
+Below is a graph that shows the average Washington comprehensive car insurance rates from 2012 to 2019.
 While rates for comprehensive coverage have increased almost every year, the prices have remained either at or below $120.
 This is well under the national average, which eclipsed $160 in 2019.
 There are many possible reasons for this.
 For instance, Washingtonians may file less comprehensive claims because they experience fewer natural disasters than, say, Florida or California.

 Why Do Auto Insurance Rates Keep Increasing in Washington?